openearthplatforminitiative/CliMate/infrastructure/README.md

 ## Inserting entities

+Before inserting entities, you have to enable the admin API. `ENABLE_ADMIN_API` must be set to `true` in `generic-backend.ts`.
+Afterwards, run `pulumi up`.
-For the backend, we have to insert entities.
-The following CURL commands can be ran to do so:
+The following CURL commands can be ran to insert entities for CliMate:

 ```bash
 curl -X 'POST' \